duneanalytics/docs/docs/query/materialized-views.md

 ## To query a materialized view

-Wait for materialized view to finish creation first.
-It should be roughly similar to time the query normally takes to execute - maybe a bit longer due to time it takes to write the new table.
+Wait for a materialized view to finish creation first.
+It should be roughly similar to the time the query normally takes to execute - maybe a bit longer due to time it takes to write the new table.

 Query the materialized view via `dune.<username>.result_<queryId>` (displayed in modal) If your username starts with a number, you’ll need to wrap the <username> in quotes i.e. `dune.”123co”.result567`

-Eventually, you’ll be able to query by the materialized view name specified during the materialized view creation flow but that doesn’t work yet.
+Eventually, you can query by the materialized view name specified during the materialized view creation flow but that doesn’t work yet.

 !!! info
     When you query a materialized view in another query, it does not rerun the materialized view (unlike query views).